Kee2u/Movies-ETL/README.md

    ```
   #### Cleaning Ratings Data
-  I cleaned the ratings data by pivoting the columns.
+  Next, I cleaned the ratings data by pivoting the columns.
 Then, I merged it with the Wikipedia and Kaggle Data.

   ```python
     ratings['timestamp'] = pd.to_datetime(ratings['timestamp'], unit='s')